acon96/home-llm/README.md

 The "Home" models are a fine tuning of the Phi model series from Microsoft and the StableLM model series from StabilityAI.
 The model is able to control devices in the user's house as well as perform basic question and answering.
 The fine tuning dataset is a [custom synthetic dataset](./data) designed to teach the model function calling based on the device information in the context.

 The latest models can be found on HuggingFace:
-3B v3 (Based on StableLM-Zephyr-3B): https://huggingface.co/acon96/Home-3B-v3-GGUF  (Zephyr prompt foramt)
+3B v3 (Based on StableLM-Zephyr-3B): https://huggingface.co/acon96/Home-3B-v3-GGUF  (Zephyr prompt format)
 1B v2 (Based on Phi-1.5): https://huggingface.co/acon96/Home-1B-v2-GGUF  (ChatML prompt format)

 <details>